-- In a bowl take one Egg and sprinkle little salt and beat it just like omelette batter.
+- In a bowl take one Egg and sprinkle a little salt and beat it just like omelet batter.

 - Take One Dough and Roll out it into a circle Paratha of 6” diameter.

 - Pour 1 Tbsp.
-Oil in the Pan and spread the oil in the centre of the Pan and then pour Egg mixture over the oil.
+Oil in the Pan and spread the oil in the center of the Pan and then pour Egg mixture over the oil.